bilal-196/Ensemble-Time-series-classification/README.md

 # Citation
+if you use co-eye in a scientific publication, we would appreciate citations to the following paper:

 Abdallah, Z.S., Gaber, M.M.
 Co-eye: a multi-resolution ensemble classifier for symbolically approximated time series.
 Mach Learn 109, 2029–2061 (2020). https://doi.org/10.1007/s10994-020-05887-3

 # Algorithm overview